 Disparaging the Other Parent

-Courts tend to disfavor parents who disparage the other parents and who are unlikely to encourage good relationships between them and their children.
+Can a parent lose custody for parental alienation?
+Courts tend to disfavor parents who disparage the other parents, and who are unlikely to encourage good relationships between them and their children.
 Allegations of parental alienation and interference with parenting time are taken seriously by the courts, and parents who fail to encourage a positive relationship between the child and the other parent are more likely to lose custody.

 Text Messages, Emails, and Social Media